 Monitoring and assessment work continues, which includes additional delineation work in the area to determine if any further mitigations are required.
-As part of this work, Imperial installed additional monitoring wells during the summer and more are planned.
+As part of this work, Imperial installed additional monitoring wells during the summer and the winter drilling program is now underway.

 As part of ongoing assessment work, Imperial engaged a third-party to develop a site environmental model, which included the review of extensive drilling and sampling data, as well as work to understand potential surface and groundwater flow paths and receptors in the area.
 This site model will continue to be updated as we gather more data and will be key in informing our ongoing groundwater action plans including remedial actions.
 The model was shared with the Alberta Energy Regulator and communities.